jguhlin/lostruct-py/README.md

 ## PCA, MDS, PCoA
 PCoA returns the same results as lostruct's MDS implementation (cmdscale).
 In the example Jupyter notebook you can see the correlation is R =~ 0.998.
 Some examples of other methods of clustering / looking at differences are included in the notebook.

-## Casting complex values to real discards the imaginary part
-This is fine.